The Best Things In Life Are Never Free.

 There are some things in the Torah that could not have been written unless they actually happened.

 After seeing water stand on end at the Red Sea, receiving the Torah and witnessing a multitude of miracles, the Jewish people post this complaint:

 "We remember the fish we ate in Egypt for free, along with the cucumbers, melons, leeks, onions and garlic."
 (Numbers 11:5).

 Don't get me wrong, I like fish as much as the next guy, fresh cod or mahi mahi can make my day, but give me a break, onions!
 That's what you call me in here for?

 As much as I really don't want to do this, it's really worse than it sounds.
 The Jews were slaves in Egypt for crying out loud, free fish?
 You've got to be kidding me.

 Rashi, the medieval commentator, points out there is no way they got free fish.
-Egypt wasn't a cruise ship vacation, for sure they had to pay for the fish.
+Egypt wasn't a cruise ship vacation, so for sure they had to pay for it.
 Not only that, but what is it with the cucumbers?

-But the truth is, it's really worse than even that.
-While in the desert the Jewish people had food, it was a miraculous food called Manna, it fell every day and it tasted of whatever you wanted to think of.
+The truth is, it's really worse than even that.
+While in the desert the Jewish people had a miraculous food called Manna.
+It fell from the sky every day and it tasted of whatever you wanted to think of.